nicolaka/ucp-sd-ra/README.md

 UCP controllers are stateless by design.
 All UCP controllers accept requests, and then forward them to the underlying Swarm Manager.
 Any controller failure when UCP is deployed in HA will not have any impact on your UCP cluster, both from UCP web access (UI) or underlying cluster management perspectives (CLI).
 However, if you're statically mapping a DNS record to a primary UCP controller's IP address and that controller goes down, you will not be able to reach UCP.
 For that reason, it is recommended to deploy a UCP controller load balancer.
 An upstream load balancer can distribute all UCP requests to all three controllers behind it.
 As a sample reference, an HAProxy loadbalancer config file is provided below.
-Similarly, if you're deploying UCP in a public cloud, you can create a loadbalancer directly from teh cloud provider ( AWS's ELB or Azure's Load Balancer)
+Similarly, if you're deploying UCP in a public cloud, you can create a loadbalancer directly from the cloud provider ( AWS's ELB or Azure's Load Balancer)

 ![](images/lb_sd_reference_arch_ucp_ha.png)